probabilistic-numerics/probnum/CONTRIBUTING.md

 made [Travis](https://travis-ci.org/probabilistic-numerics/probnum) builds the project and runs the test suite.
 - Documentation of code is essential for any collaborative project.
 ProbNum uses the [NumPy docstring format](https://numpydoc.readthedocs.io/en/latest/format.html).
-- Python code should follow the [PEP8 style](https://www.python.org/dev/peps/pep-0008/).
+- Code should follow the [PEP8 style](https://www.python.org/dev/peps/pep-0008/) and the internal [style guide](https://github.com/probabilistic-numerics/probnum/blob/master/STYLEGUIDE.md).
 - Keep dependencies to a minimum.
 - Make sure to observe good coding practice.

-The existing ProbNum code is a good starting point for coding style.
+For all of the above the existing ProbNum code is a good reference.

 #### Docstring Example